basilpeter01/RoomsAve/README.md

    ```
    mysql -u root -p < schema.sql
    ```
-   or create the user,database andtables manually.
+   or create the user,database and tables manually.

 4. **Start the server**
    ```